Sum of Measures 1—5 (Total Package)

 |01B - Support policies for short-term lending info_outline||INR2,446,090,420,000||USD32,914,634,941||

 (i) No amount/estimate: Cash reserve ratio (CRR) maintenance for all additional retail loans has been exempted and the priority sector classification for bank loans to nonbanking financial companies (NBFCs) has been extended for on-lending for FY 2020/21; (ii) The CRR was cut by 100 bps and the ceiling for marginal standing facility was increased to 3% of the Statutory Liquidity Ratio (together with Measure 2A, these comprise around INR3.7 trillion worth of liquidity).
-These measures have been extended until March 2021; (iii) 20 April 2020, The RBI increased the limit for ways and means advances (a short-term liquidity facility for central and state governments) to 60% (for state) and INR2.0 trillion (for central governments); (iv) Temporary reduction of the Liquidity Coverage Ratio from 100% to 80%; (v) August 6, Introduced an optional facility allowing banks to manage their day end cash reserve ratio (CRR) balances.
+These measures have been extended until March 2021; (iii) 20 April 2020, The RBI increased the limit for ways and means advances (a short-term liquidity facility for central and state governments) to 60% (for state) and INR2.0 trillion (for central governments); (iv) Temporary reduction of the Liquidity Coverage Ratio from 100% to 80%; (v) 6 August 2020, Introduced an optional facility allowing banks to manage their day end cash reserve ratio (CRR) balances.
 Banks will be able to set the amount (specific or range) that they wish to keep as balance in their current account with RBI at the end of the day.

 |01C - Forex operations info_outline||INR201,396,887,737||USD2,710,000,000||

 The RBI conducted two sell–buy swap auctions to inject United States dollar liquidity into the forex market to a cumulative USD2.71 billion on 16 March and 23 March 2020.